SecConNet/mahiru/README.rst

    :alt: License Badge

 ################################################################################
-SecConNet Proof of Concept
+Distributed Digital Data Marketplace Proof of Concept
 ################################################################################

-A proof of concept for a federated, policy-driven Digital Data Marketplace
+A proof of concept for a federated, policy-driven Digital Data Marketplace for the SecConNet project.

 Contributing